-A lot of the mistakes in the workplace can be avoided with clearer work instructions that ensure quicker, better and safer performance of tasks.
-Also, it gives greater flexibility and ensures standardization of output.
+Most mistakes in the workplace can be avoided with clear work instructions and that ensure quicker, better and safer performance of tasks.

-Work instructions have been around for quite some time, but their effectiveness is limited due to the form (paper-based), structure (process-oriented), and content (text).
-We have collected 10 practical tips on instructional design that will help you write better work instructions.
+We've collected our top 10 practical tips on instructional design that will help you write better work instructions.

 - What is the information they need to perform their tasks?